 Soda Crystals are actually a 'wet' product and the reason why they can go hard if they reach over 32oC.
 The water content would seep out of a cardboard box.
-Even when they were supplied in a cardboard box, they had a plastic bag inside.
+Even when they were supplied in a cardboard box, many years ago, they had a plastic bag inside.
 Some customers complained that a box wasn't ideal for pouring the crystals, particularly if they'd started to clump together.
-The new packaging is therefore more practical and uses less materials and energy in its production.
+A wax lined cardboard box is also not a viable option as they are not recycled.

 In summary, you sometimes have to look at the OVERALL environmental impact and we always look at ways of minimising our carbon footprint wherever practical, as well as being an ethical supplier.
-For example, we don't use palm oil in our Liquid Soap Flakes.
+For example, we don't use palm oil in our Liquid Soap.
 We always welcome any comments from customers, so do please get in touch: leave feedback in the Comments section below or on Facebook or Twitter.